cvarrei/JupyCoder/README.md

 /!\ Project by Clovis Varangot-Reille, Dounya Bourhani, Nousra Chaibati & Joseph Pelham

+*The creators of this tool provide no warranty or assurance regarding its performance, dependability, or suitability for any specific purpose.*

 # First, import the repository and start the Streamlit App -

 ```